jonaswagner2826/TeachingPortfolio/README.md

 ## Teaching Statement
 ### Teaching Experience
-I believe I have a strong background in teaching and am well prepared to participate in this program.
+I believe I have a strong background in teaching and am prepared to be an instructor.
 #### Robotics Mentor
 During my time as a student at the University of Wisconsin - Platteville, I was a design and controls mentor for the local FIRST Robotics Competition Team, The Cheese Curd Herd.
 % I also served in administrative roles as Secretary and Travel Coordinator, building a lasting administrative structure to allow the college student mentors to effectively operate the team independently.